Mississagi Multi-Species Magic

 We decided to fish for both walleye and smallmouth bass and chose two different lakes in the region.

-Both of the lakes offered similar opportunities found across the Algoma region; that is, non-crowded, unspoiled locations with not a lot of angling pressure, easy access with your own boat, and good numbers of both walleye and smallmouth bass with the occasional trophy thrown in for good measure.
+Both of the lakes offered similar opportunities found across the Algoma region; that is, non-crowded, unspoiled locations with not a lot of angling pressure, easy access with your own boat, and good numbers of both walleye and smallmouth bass, with the occasional trophy thrown in for good measure.

 outpost-lodge-fishing

-On our walleye adventure, we found good numbers of fish on the first breaks of a small lake with off-coloured water in approximately 12 feet of water; we caught some very nice fish in the 17- to 19-inch class with a few 20-plus-inch walleyes that made for some great photos ops.
-We fished with soft shad-like artificial baits on small jig heads and implored subtle jigging motions off the bottom, which consisted of pea gravel and broken rock with some scattered weeds in between.
+On our walleye adventure, we found good numbers of fish on the first breaks of a small lake with off-coloured water in approximately 12 feet of water; we caught some very nice fish in the 17- to 19-inch class with a few 20-plus-inch walleyes that made for some great photo ops.
+We fished with soft shad-like artificial baits on small jig heads and employed subtle jigging motions off the bottom, which consisted of pea gravel and broken rock with some scattered weeds in between.

 As for the smallmouth bass outing, we fished another small lake in the region that had some deep water (40-foot depths) nearby, close to the rocky points and bars.
 We fished with a drop shot and tube jig presentations, and caught a boatload of quality bass in the 3- to 5-pound class, with a couple of fish pushing the magical 6-pound range.